bucardo/bucardo_org/Bucardo/installation/index.md

 --------------------

 This page describes how to install Bucardo.
-If you are looking for upgrading from a previous version see [Bucardo Upgrade](upgrade)
+If you are looking for upgrading from a previous version see [Bucardo Upgrade](upgrade).

 If you want a packaged version, skip to **Installation From Packages**, FreeBSD users can skip to **Installation From FreeBSD Ports**.
 For the impatient, here's the short version:

 Quick version
 -------------

-    # Install Requirements
+    # Install requirements
-    # Download and untar the latest Bucardo
+    # Download and untar the latest Bucardo, then:
     perl Makefile.PL && make && sudo make install
     bucardo install